-The Service Manager now bundles an Agent, which by default will begin monitoring the host it is installed upon, as well as the Service Manager repository database.
+The Service Manager now bundles an Agent, which by default will begin monitoring the host it is installed upon, scan for all MySQL instances on the host, and also monitor the Service Manager repository database.

 For a list of supported platforms that the Agent installation supports, see http://www.mysql.com/support/supportedplatforms/enterprise-monitor-agent.html.